pvdabeel/prolog/Documentation/Handbook/21-doc-resolver-comparison.md

 ### Zeller & Snelting: Feature Logic (ESEC 1995, TOSEM 1997)

-"Unified Versioning Through Feature Logic" — version sets are identified by feature terms and configured by incrementally narrowing the set until each component resolves to a single version. portage-ng's `version_domain` with `domain_meet` (intersection) is essentially Zeller's feature term narrowing.
-The learned constraint store implements Zeller's feature implication
-propagation: constraints discovered in one proof attempt propagate to narrow version sets in the next attempt.
+"Handling Version Sets through Feature Logic" (ESEC 1995, LNCS 989) and its expanded journal version "Unified Versioning Through Feature Logic" (TOSEM 1997, Vol. 6 No. 4) — version sets are identified by feature terms and configured by incrementally narrowing the set until each component resolves to a single version. portage-ng's `version_domain` with `domain_meet` (intersection) is essentially Zeller's feature term narrowing.
+The learned constraint store implements Zeller's feature implication propagation: constraints discovered in one proof attempt propagate to narrow version sets in the next attempt.

 ### Vermeir & Van Nieuwenborgh: Ordered Logic Programs (JELIA 2002)